Delicious Pool Party Snacks for Kids

 3. Cucumber “Water Pops”

-Spear cucumber rounds on sticks and dust with tajin or sea salt.
+Skewer cucumber rounds on reusable appetizer sticks and sprinkle with a little Tajín or sea salt.
+These are cooling, hydrating, and totally Instagram-worthy.

 4. DIY Fruit Cups in Mason Jars